How does border control policy impact passenger flow at airports?

 Nicolas Phan has spent his entire career in the security industry working for international companies, such as the Thales Group and IN Groupe.
 He has been responsible for developing successful strategies, marketing and product management in various markets such as critical infrastructure protection, urban security, identification management and, notably, border control, on which he has worked for the last five years.

-Within IDEMIA, since the beginning of 2019, Nicolas has brought his knowledge of the border control market and has shared his vision on how the challenges at land and sea borders can be addressed.
+Within IDEMIA, since the beginning of 2019, Nicolas has brought his knowledge of the border control market.